 Columns can be added, deleted, and have properties set by selecting the Listview Columns pane.

 Note that the column heading can have a different heading to the Binding to the XML element.
-In this case the list view will be looking for an XML element called "CustomerPoNumber" whilst the heading will display "Customer po number".
+In this case the listview will be looking for an XML element called "CustomerPoNumber" while the heading will display "Customer po number".